cdevents/spec/spec.md

   - '{"mydata1": "myvalue1"}'
   - 'VGhlIHZvY2FidWxhcnkgZGVmaW5lcyAqZXZlbnQgdHlwZXMqLCB3aGljaCBhcmUgbWFkZSBvZiAqc3ViamVjdHMqCg=='

-#### customDataEncoding
+#### customDataContentType

+The `customDataContentType` is modelled after the [CloudEvent][datacontenttype].

-- Type: `Enum`
+- Type: [`String`][typesystem]
-- Description: custom encoding of the data.
-- Valid values: "json", "base64"
+- Description: Content type of `customData` value.
+This attribute enables data to carry any type of content, whereby format and encoding might differ from that of the chosen event format.
+For example, an event rendered using the [CloudEvents](cloudevents-binding.md) format might carry an XML payload in data, and the consumer is informed by this attribute being set to "application/xml".
+The rules for how data content is rendered for different `customDataContentType` values are defined in the specific binding specification

-- Default value: "json"
+- Default value: "application/json"

 - Constraints:
-  - REQUIRED if `customData` is set, and the content is base64 encoded
-  - OPTIONAL otherwise
+  - OPTIONAL
+  - If present, MUST adhere to the format specified in [RFC 2046][rfc2406]

 ### Examples

 #### JSON Data

-JSON data can be included directly in a `customData` field, as in the following
+Data with the default "application/json" content-type can be included directly in the `customData` field, as in the following example:
-example:

 ```json
 {